 Can a better environment produce happier and smarter fish?

 Zebrafish are model organisms that are widely used in many different fields of research ranging from ecotoxicology to neuroscience.
 Native to streams in the Himalayas, they are now most often found housed in small, barren, transparent tanks in labs around the world.
 Despite their ubiquitous distribution and use, zebrafish welfare has not been extensively studied.
 The addition of environmental enrichment has been shown to alter zebrafish behaviour and brain development.
 However, different types of environmental enrichment have not yet been compared in terms of their impact on zebrafish welfare.
-My current research examines which environmental enrichments (adapted and derived from features of their native aquatic habitat), if any, are preferred by lab-reared zebrafish.
-In my PhD and postdoctoral fellowship in Animal Behaviour and Welfare (under the supervision of Dr. Georgia Mason), I am investigating whether being reared with these preferred environmental enrichments improves zebrafish welfare, confers cognitive benefits, and/or enhances brain development.
+In my PhD in Animal Behaviour and Welfare (under the supervision of Dr. Georgia Mason), I investigated which environmental enrichments (adapted and derived from features of their native aquatic habitat), if any, are preferred by lab-reared zebrafish and whether being reared with preferred environmental enrichments improves zebrafish welfare, confers cognitive benefits, and/or enhances brain development.

 What aspects of the freshwater environment affect the survival of wild salmonid embryos through winter?

 In Eastern Canada, Atlantic salmon embryos incubate in the gravel riverbed from late October to early May, during which time they experience challenging and variable winter conditions.
 Rapid and inconsistent ice formation in the fall, followed by heterogeneous, oxygen-poor groundwater seeps through winter and dramatic scouring and sedimentation in the spring breakup period may all affect whether an embryo survives to hatch.
 During my MSc at the Canadian Rivers Institute (under the supervision of Dr. Rick Cunjak), I tracked the survival of wild Atlantic salmon embryos in four rivers through two winters.
 Using statistical techniques borrowed from chemometrics, my work demonstrated that no single environmental variable has a dominant effect on embryo survival.
 Instead, embryo survival is better explained by taking a multi-faceted approach and considering the interacting parts the winter environment together.